AlexandruDbr/Covid-19-analysis/README.md

 ## Overview:

 This project has arisen from a public SQL project initiative found on the internet, created by a data analyst and content creator, alias "Alex the analyst".
-His project idea has been focused only on data manipulation and data cleaning with SQL, however, I thought this would be a great opportunity to use tabluar data from SQL in a a visualization project by responding to a few questions which I have found relevant with regards to the COVID-19 pandemic based on the data set . <br>
+His project idea has been focused only on data manipulation and data cleaning with SQL,  and I decided that this is a great opportunity to use tabluar data from SQL in a a visualization project by responding to a few questions which I have found relevant with regards to the COVID-19 pandemic using Power BI. <br>

 ###  Data set